alphagov/publishing-api/doc/api.md

 ### Optimistic locking (`previous_version`)

-All PUT and POST endpoints take an optional integer field `previous_version` in the request.
+All PUT and POST endpoints take an optional JSON attribute `previous_version` in the request.
+If given, the coresponding value should be a integer.
 This allows the Publishing API to check that the publishing app sending the request intends to update the latest lock version of the model in question.

 If `previous_version` is provided, the Publishing API will confirm that the provided value matches that of the content item in the Publishing API.
 If it